Skip to main content

 Which company has more employees?

-Spellbook has approximately 75 employees, while Legistify has approximately 50-200.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Spellbook has about 75 employees; Legistify has about 50-200.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Spellbook and Legistify competitors?